 Hampstead is a 20-minute Tube ride from central London on the Northern line, making it easy to reach for a day or just an afternoon.
-If you still need convincing, here are 10 reasons to visit Hampstead:
+Here are nine reasons to visit Hampstead.

 1. Hampstead High Street

 Just outside Hampstead Tube station, Hampstead High Street is at the heart of village life.
 Full of shops, restaurants, cafes and boutiques, it’s a great place to begin a visit to the neighbourhood.
-And don’t forget to explore the little side streets, which are full of great delis, galleries, and other treasures.
+Explore the little side streets that are full of great delis, galleries and other treasures.

 2. Hampstead Heath

-Perfect for rambling, walking or enjoying a picnic on a sunny day, Hampstead Heath is one of London’s best parks.
-From the panoramic views of the city centre from Parliament Hill to the idyllic trails through trees and woods, the heath is the perfect antidote to the bustling streets of Central London.
+Perfect for rambling, walking and enjoying a picnic on a sunny day, Hampstead Heath is one of London’s best parks.
+From the panoramic views of the city centre from Parliament Hill to the idyllic trails through trees and woods, the heath is the perfect antidote to the bustling streets of central London.

 3. Burgh House

-In the heart of Hampstead Village, grade-I listed Burgh House is home to a small museum and pretty cafe.
-Visitors can learn about the area and its history, then sit at an outdoor table on the leafy terrace for a cuppa and cake.
+In the heart of Hampstead village, Grade I-listed Burgh House is home to a small museum and pretty cafe.
+Visitors can learn about the area and its history and then sit at an outdoor table on the leafy terrace for a cup of tea and cake.

-One of Hampstead’s most beloved pubs, The Holly Bush, is a must-visit on any trip to the area.
-With a maze of little wood-paneled rooms and cosy fires in the winter, The Holly Bush is a quintessential London establishment.
+One of Hampstead’s most beloved pubs, the Holly Bush is a must-visit on any trip to the area.
+With a maze of little wood-panelled rooms and cosy fires in the winter, the Holly Bush is a quintessential London establishment.
 If you’re in the village on a Sunday, don’t miss the Sunday roast.

 5. Kenwood House